maritz/nohm/v1_changes.md

 - prefix, client, meta etc. are no longer static, instead per-nohm class instance
 - new nohm class instances can be created by importing NohmClass instead of the default export
 - creating nohmClass now takes an object containing the redis client, if not provided a default client is created
-- propertyRest no longer returns true (it was the only return value possible and thus made no sense)
+- .propertyRest() no longer returns true (it was the only return value possible and thus made no sense)
+- .allProperties() no longer has a json (stringify) option